Updated January 2019

 - show the popup on the first visit, then after a certain number of days, then never again

 - show the popup after viewing a certain number of pages

-If the popup is set to reappear regularly, and your site has regular repeat visitors who you don’t wish to frustrate, you may want clicking the close button (or a separate ‘Don’t show me this again’ link) to permanently disable the popup.
+If the popup is set to reappear regularly, and your site has regular repeat visitors who you don’t wish to frustrate, you may want to click the close button (or a separate ‘Don’t show me this again’ link) to permanently disable the popup.

 What’s the best approach?

 The best approach to how you choose the right pop-up depends on the types of people that will be accessing your site and when you think a targeted popup would best suit them.
-Generally though, our current preference is probably:
+Our current preference, if you must have a popup, is:

-- show on first visit, once more a week later, and never again
+- show on the first visit, once more a week later, and never again

-On desktop this ensures first time visitors will be prompted to subscribe after having their first read through your site; they’ll have a chance to resubscribe if they find themselves coming back after a week; and regular visitors won’t be continually distracted.
+On a desktop, this ensures first-time visitors will be prompted to subscribe after having their first read through your site; they’ll have a chance to resubscribe if they find themselves coming back after a week, and regular visitors won’t be continually distracted.

 In all situations, the pop-up should not contain any information that isn’t easily accessible elsewhere on your site for visitors who decide in their own time that they want to subscribe.